 Many companies still have in-plant operations to manage their print and mail needs.
 However, the days where this makes fiscal sense are long gone.
-That’s why many are turning to outsourcing.
+That’s why many are looking to outsource.
 But what can clients expect that are looking to outsource?
 Scott Concannon, Area VP/Solutions Partner at PC Group, offered details on this transition in this episode of Ask the Experts.

 “The initial question is if this is a core competency or a function of what they do.
 Mostly it’s not a core competency.
 It’s just been bolted on at some point,” Scott said.

-The shift to outsourcing happened for several reasons, as explained by Scott.
+The shift of looking to outsource happens for several reasons, as explained by Scott.
 “Electronic communications are more prevalent, so print and mail communication is declining.
 That’s a trend that’s easy to see just by looking at first-class delivery volume.”

 Next, to stay on the cutting edge, companies have to invest heavily in an in-plant.
 “It’s expensive with fixed overhead in the form of FTEs, leases, equipment, and repairs.
 So, you have increased fixed costs with decreasing volume,” Scott noted.